 Ratty's return to the Ver

 This ambitious project will see water voles make a comeback to the Ver!
-In spring 2021, Herts and Middlesex Wildlife Trust, in partnership with Ver Valley Society, will be reintroducing water voles to the banks of the River Ver, just north-east of St Albans.
+In 2021, Herts and Middlesex Wildlife Trust, in partnership with Ver Valley Society, will be reintroducing water voles to the banks of the River Ver, just north-east of St Albans.

 Water voles, also known as Ratty since Kenneth Grahame's popular classic Wind in the Willows, have been suffering immense declines in the past and are today one of Britain's fastest-declining mammals.
 Earlier this year, a study has concluded that this stretch of the Ver provides the perfect habitat for water voles.
 However, with the nearest water vole population being somewhere near Rickmansworth, the animals won't be able to populate the Ver by themselves.

-In spring 2021, 150 animals, supplied by a specialist breeder, will be released along a privately owned five-kilometre stretch of the river between St Albans and Redbourn.
+In 2021, 150 animals, supplied by a specialist breeder, will be released along a privately owned five-kilometre stretch of the river between St Albans and Redbourn.
 The animals will be closely monitored and it is hoped that they will make their way up and down the river over the following years.

 This is a major breakthrough for wildlife in the Ver Valley and proves that it’s not too late to bring water voles back from the brink.